ministryofjustice/security-guidance/docs/acceptable-use.md

 -   Using your personal devices or your personal email address for work tasks.
 -   Excessive private use during working time.
 -   Installing unlicensed or unauthorised software.
--   Redirecting print jobs from MoJ printers to a personal printer.
+-   Redirecting print jobs from printers to a personal printer.
 -   Sending your work material to your personal devices or your personal email accounts. \(It is of course acceptable and necessary from time-to-time to send work material to someone else's email address when they are directly involved with that work, for example someone in the Office of the Public Guardian \(OPG\) emailing someone regarding Lasting Power of Attorney \(LPA\).\)

 ## Why unacceptable use is a problem

-Unacceptable use of IT might affect the MoJ in several ways, such as:
+Unacceptable use of IT might affect the in several ways, such as:

 -   Bad publicity or embarrassment.
 -   Increased or unexpected costs or delays.